LearnersGuild/phase-interviews/foundations-to-practice/version-1/README.md

 For the purposes of this challenge, you can assume an ingredient with the given name _already exists_ in the db.
 The function should return a promise resolving to the result of the insert query.

-  - [ ] __5:__ Function accepts the id of a recipe, the ingredient id, the ingredient amount, and the ingredient units as parameters
+  - [ ] __5:__ Function accepts the id of a recipe, the ingredient name, the ingredient amount, and the ingredient units as arguments
-  - [ ] __10:__ The function executes a query which associates the ingredient id, amount and units with the given recipe id
+  - [ ] __10:__ The function executes a query which associates the ingredient, amount and units with the given recipe id
   - [ ] __10:__ Function returns a promise which resolves to the result of the query

 ## Part 2: Express